canonical/launchpad-manual/docs/developer/how-to/develop-with-buildd.rst

 Making changes
 ~~~~~~~~~~~~~~

-To make changes to launchpad-buildd code:
+To make changes to the `launchpad-buildd` code:

-- If you installed from PPA (Option 1): Clone the repository first, make your changes, then follow Option 2 or Option 3 above.
+- If you installed `buildd` from the PPA (Option 1): Clone the repository first, make your changes, then follow Option 2 or Option 3 above.
 - If you built and installed (Option 2): Make your changes, rebuild with ``make``, and reinstall the package.
 - If you're running directly (Option 3): Make your changes and restart the server.
 This is the fastest iteration cycle for development.